adamsamec/merging-test/README.md

 Third line is here.
 Maybe a fourth line is here.
 We are getting to the fifth line.
 Sixth line is exactly here.
-But in version 2, we have  modified it as well.
+But in version 2, we have  modified it again.
 And the last line is the seventh one.